-Email 2: Explain why specific topic/problem matters.
+Email 2: Explain why a specific topic/problem matters.
 This helps build the demand for your product.

 Email 3: Explain what you need to do to solve the specific problem/accomplish a certain goal.
 This builds credibility, and you start helping people in advance.

-Email 4: Explain how exactly to solve the problem in more details.
+Email 4: Explain how exactly to solve the problem in more detail.
 Transition to the sale and mention you’re launching a new product/program in a few days.

 Email 5: Launch your product.
 Tell your list that your product is live and can be purchased in the next few days.
 After that, you will close your cart and it won’t be available.